davidjeck/javanotes9/javanotes8/README.txt

 Many of the images used in the book were created using the program Inkscape on Linux.
-The Inkscape sources can be found in the directory named images-sources-inkscape.
+The Inkscape sources can be found in the directory named image-sources-inkscape.
 (Inkscape files are SVG files, so you can probably open them with other programs that understand the SVG graphics format.)
 The images were exported in PNG format for use on the web and